Nonparametric Bayes Modeling of Populations of Networks

-Replicated network data are available in many research fields.
-In connectomic applications, inter-connections among brain regions are collected from each patient, with interest focusing on studying common structures and individual differences in the architecture of interconnections in the brain.
-Current methods study shared connectivity patterns or reduce network data to summary statistics prior to statistical analysis, while we propose a fully generative Bayesian nonparametric approach for modeling the population distribution of network-valued data.
-The joint distribution of the edges follows a multivariate Bernoulli distribution, with transformed edge probability vectors expressed as the sum of a shared similarity vector and a class-specific deviation modeled via flexible mixtures of low-rank factorization exploiting the network structure.
-The formulation is provably flexible, leads to a simple Gibbs sampler, and provides a framework for clustering network-valued data, while adaptively shrinking towards lower dimensional representations.
-We discuss theoretical properties and illustrate the performance in simulations and application to human brain networks. \textsc{Keywords}: {Bayesian Nonparametrics; Connectomics; Double Shrinkage Prior; Latent Space; Matrix Factorization; Neuroscience.}
+Replicated network data are increasingly available in many research fields.
+In connectomic applications, inter-connections among brain regions are collected for each patient under study, motivating statistical models which can flexibly characterize the probabilistic generative mechanism underlying these network-valued data.
+Available models for a single network are not designed specifically for inference on the entire probability mass function of a network-valued random variable and therefore lack flexibility in characterizing the distribution of relevant topological structures.
+We propose a flexible Bayesian nonparametric approach for modeling the population distribution of network-valued data.
+The joint distribution of the edges is defined via a mixture model which reduces dimensionality and efficiently incorporates network information within each mixture component by leveraging latent space representations.
+The formulation leads to an efficient Gibbs sampler and provides simple and coherent strategies for inference and goodness-of-fit assessments.
+We provide theoretical results on the flexibility of our model and illustrate improved performance --- compared to state-of-the-art models --- in simulations and application to human brain networks. \textsc{Keywords}: {Bayesian Nonparametrics; Brain Networks; Latent Space; Matrix Factorization; Network-Valued Random Variable.}